athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 What's interesting about this program is that it's just a Clojure library.
 This means that you can use it outside of the `Clojure CLI`.

-The other thing that makes `tools.deps.alpha` great is that it's a small and focused library.
+The other thing that makes `tools.deps` great is that it's a small and focused library.
 Why this is great is that if something goes wrong it's easy to read and learn the library in a short period of time.